 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

-Earlier this week, I defined what I think an indie author is and in today’s interview we further explore what indie books are.
-In the intro I discuss how my next novel Prophecy is going as well as some of the takeaways from the #FutureBook conference that authors will find interesting.
+Earlier this week, I defined what I think an indie author is and in today's interview we further explore what indie books are.
+In the intro I discuss how my next novel Crypt of Bone (previously Prophecy) is going as well as some of the takeaways from the #FutureBook conference that authors will find interesting.

 Amy Edelman is the author of 3 books and the founder of IndieReader.com, the essential guide to self-published books and the people who write them.
 She has also started the Indie Reader Discovery Awards.

 - How Amy got started with her own books.
 She had an agent but originally self-published The Fashion Industry Resource Book and then The Little Black Dress, a fashion history book, was published by Simon & Schuster.
 “It was the best of times and it was the worst of times” in terms of experiences with traditional publishing.
 Amy has also written a memoir/novel but her day-job has been PR & marketing.